SyedDanialImtiaz/Alien-vs-Zombie-PF/README.md

 # Alien vs. Zombie

-This is a assignment project inspired by a mobile game app called Alien Path..
+This is a assignment project inspired by a mobile game app called Alien Path.
+It is an adventurous game which the Alien (the player) must go through challenges and obstacles to defeat the Zombies in the Battlefield.

 YouTube link to our video demo [TCP1101 | Assignment Part 1: Video Demo](https://youtu.be/rTWrMOoeHlA).